 Mistakes teach us the most.
 Failure, while sometimes crushing, builds skill (and character – your dad was right).
 It’s shots that don’t work that reveal the shots that do – sometimes forcefully.
 “Seat time” my old driving instructors called it.
 The more seat time, the better you get.
 You can’t expect to go out the first day with your new camera and capture scenes like a 20-year professional.
 Learning is littered with failed projects.
 Images that don’t quite translate.
 And I don’t mind.

-Some of my images only sing to me.
+Some of my images sing only to me.

 It’s ok to love shots that other people might scratch their heads over.
 What resonates with one person often eludes another.
 Many of my images make me smile at the memory of taking them.
 If your photos do that for you – they’re keepers.
 Maybe they aren’t show-offy or wall-hangers, but they have value.
 They’re part of your process – the part that brings you joy.
 The most important part.
 They’re also a part of the story of the place.
 Alone some photos might not be super strong, but bringing in others to support can make them important as part of a whole.
 Not everything can be done in one photo all the time.
 It’s like a lead actor and a supporting actor – they both need to be there for the film to work.